koriley/sitemapbuilder/readme.md

 Motivation:

 Working on big sites with no site map, and most site map applications I found cost money.
 Why should I pay when I can code?

+Todo:
+  1) Add tests
+  2) give it a web based interface
+  3) dream of more things this can do.
+Any ideas?